 Here’s a brainstorming exercise I developed for my copywriting students.
 It can help you uncover the unique benefits of your service or product to a particular target audience.

 Start with your product or service, then look at it from as many different customer perspectives as you can, to exercise your “benefit muscle.”
 Focusing on benefits is the key to writing uniquely effective, emotional copy.

 - What will gleaming white teeth mean to the 41-year-old single mom of a kid about to have their graduation pictures taken before going off to college?
 What kind of emotions does that thought inspire?
 What does it mean to that mom?
 What is she proud of, or afraid of?

 - What would a cleaning and whitening mean for a 32-year-old female libertarian life coach who hasn’t been able to go to the dentist since Obamacare killed her dental plan?

-- What would it mean to a 70-year-old man who stopped smoking a few weeks ago for his upcoming high school reunion, where he hopes to run into his high school sweetheart?
+- What would a sparkling smile mean to a 63-year-old man who stopped smoking a few weeks ago for his upcoming high school reunion, where he hopes to run into his high school sweetheart?

-- What would that mean for a 55-year-old man whose divorce was just finalized?
+- What would white teeth mean for a 55-year-old man whose divorce was just finalized?
 How is that different from what sparkling white teeth mean to a 25-year-old woman who is getting married in 2 weeks?